EI-CoreBioinformatics/mikado/docs/Usage/Configure.rst

 * strand_specific: boolean.
 If set to *true*, **all** input assemblies will be treated as strand-specific, therefore keeping the strand of monoexonic fragments as it was.
 Multiexonic transcripts will not have their strand reversed even if doing that would mean making some or all non-canonical junctions canonical.
 * strip_cds: boolean.
 If set to *true*, the CDS features will be stripped off the input transcripts.
 This might be necessary for eg transcripts obtained through alignment with `GMAP <http://research-pub.gene.com/gmap/>`_ [GMAP]_.
 * files: this sub-section is the most important, as it contains among other things the locations and labels for the input files.
 Voices:

-    * gff: array of the input files, in GFF or GTF format.
+    - gff: array of the input files, in GFF or GTF format.
 Please note that only CDS/exon/UTR features will be considered from these files.
-    * labels: optional array of the labels to be assigned to the input files.
+    - labels: optional array of the labels to be assigned to the input files.
 If non-empty, *it must be of the same order and length of the gff array*, and be composed of unique elements.
 The labels will be used in two ways:

-      * as a prefix of the transcripts coming from the corresponding GFF
+      + as a prefix of the transcripts coming from the corresponding GFF
-      * as the *source field* assigned to the transcript.
+      + as the *source field* assigned to the transcript.
 This might be of relevance :ref:`during the picking stage <source_score>`.
-    * log: name of the log file.
+    - log: name of the log file.
-    * out: name of the GTF output file.
+    - out: name of the GTF output file.
-    * out_fasta: name of the corresponding output FASTA file.
+    - out_fasta: name of the corresponding output FASTA file.
-    * output_dir: output directory.
+    - output_dir: output directory.
 It will be created if it does not exist already.
-    * strand_specific_assemblies: array of the names of the GFF/GTF files that are strand specific. **All the file names in this array must also appear in the gff array as well.**.
+    - strand_specific_assemblies: array of the names of the GFF/GTF files that are strand specific. **All the file names in this array must also appear in the gff array as well**.
-    * source_score: dictionary linking the scores of each different assembly to a specific score, _**using the label as key**_, which will be applied in two different points:
+    - source_score: dictionary linking the scores of each different assembly to a specific score, **using the label as key**, which will be applied in two different points:

-      * during the prepare stage itself, in order to give an order priority for transcripts that come from different assemblies.
+      + during the prepare stage itself, in order to give an order priority for transcripts that come from different assemblies.
-      * during the picking stage,
+      + during the picking stage,

 .. code-block:: yaml